QuaSi-Software/Documentation/docs/resie_description_components.md

 \( SEER =  \text{yearly average of} \ \frac{\text{cooling power} \ \dot{Q}_{SCC,in}}{\text{electricity demand} \ P_{el,SCC,supply}}  \)

-Comparing the definition of the EER to the COP given in the chaper of heat pumps, the following relation of the two efficiencies for heat pumps and compression chillers can be obtained
+Comparing the definition of the EER to the COP given in the chapter of heat pumps, the following relation of the two efficiencies for heat pumps and compression chillers can be obtained

 \(EER = COP - 1 \)